Hitting Times in Markov Chains with Restart and their Application to Network Centrality: Introduction

 \section{Introduction}

-We study a discrete-time Markov process in the Borel state space with restart.
+We give a self-contained study of a discrete-time Markov process with restart.
 At each step the process either with the positive probability $p$ restarts from a given distribution, or with the complementary probability $1-p$ continues according to a Markov transition kernel.
 Such processes have many applications in telecommunications, computer science and physics.
 Let us cite just a few.
-Both TCP (Transmission Control Protocol) and HTTP (Hypertext Transfer Protocol) can be viewed as protocols restarting from time to time, Krishnamurthy and Rexford \cite{KR01}, Maurer and Huberman \cite{MH01}.
-The PageRank algorithm, Brin and Page \cite{BP98}, in information retrieval models the behaviour of an Internet user surfing the web and restarting from a new topic from time to time.
-Markov processes with restart are useful for the analysis of replace and restart types protocols in computer reliability, Asmussen {\it et al.} (2008) \cite{AFLRS08}, Asmussen {\it et al.} (2014) \cite{ALT14}, Kulkarni {\it et al.} \cite{KNT87}.
-The restart policy is also used to speedup the Las Vegas type randomized algorithms Alt {\it et al.} \cite{Alt96}, Luby {\it et al.} \cite{LSZ93}.
-Finally, human and animal mobility patterns can be modeled by Markov processes that restart from some locations Gonz\'alez {\it et al.} \cite{GHB08}, Walsh {\it et al.} \cite{WBC10}.
+Both TCP (Transmission Control Protocol) and HTTP (Hypertext Transfer Protocol) can be viewed as protocols restarting from time to time, \cite{KR01}, \cite{MH01}.
+The PageRank network centrality \cite{BP98}, in information retrieval, models the behaviour of an Internet user surfing the web and restarting from a new topic from time to time.
+The sybil attack resistant network centralities based on the hitting times of a random walk with restart have been proposed in \cite{HS08,Liuetal16}.
+Markov processes with restart are useful for the analysis of replace and restart types protocols in computer reliability, \cite{AFLRS08}, \cite{ALT14}, \cite{KNT87}.
+The restart policy is also used to speedup the Las Vegas type randomized algorithms \cite{Alt96}, \cite{LSZ93}.
+Finally, human and animal mobility patterns can be modeled by Markov processes that restart from some locations \cite{GHB08}, \cite{WBC10}.

-We observe that the process with restart exhibits several desirable self-stabilizing properties.
-For example, it is always positive Harris recurrent with the unique invariant probability (see Corollary \ref{APZ2014PH}).
-Moreover, for a fixed target set, when the (expected) hitting time of the original process without restart is infinite (recalling the P{\'o}lya theorem for random walks), the one of the process with restart could be still finite.
-The present work elaborates on this point.
-As a main result we show (see Theorem \ref{APZ2014Equivalencetheorem}) the equivalence between the following statements, some of which are otherwise superficially stronger than the others. \begin{enumerate} \item[(a)] The expected hitting time of the process with restart is finite for almost all the initial states with respect to the invariant probability.

-\item[(b)] The expected hitting time of the process with restart is \textit{(uniformly) bounded} with respect to all the initial states.